Disorder, entropy and harmonic functions: The entropy argument

 which we simplify using the Markov property giving

 Taking the expectation with respect to the environment we obtain

-where in the last equality we used the fact that $(P,V,X_1)$ has the same law as $(P,V,\rho)$ --- formally, we use the coupling that makes them isomorphic with probability 1, and since a Markov chain isomorphism preserves the entropy, the expected entropy of the two environments $(P,V,X_1)$ and $(P,V,\rho)$ must be equal (this is not a property of entropy, it would be true for any function of the environment). \end{proof}
+where in the last equality we used the fact that $(P,V,X_1)$ has the same law as $(P,V,\rho)$ (this is not a property of entropy, it would hold for any function of the environment). \end{pf}